 Just a week after the second of the above two negative opinions about PolarityTE was published (albeit from anonymous online contributors), the company announced the application of its SkinTE product on actual human patients at multiple medical centers.
 A great surprise for us in the hair loss world who are so used to only seeing initial mice based trials.

 Moreover, just one week after the above announcement, on December 20, 2017 PolarityTE announced the creation of a new 200,00 square feet corporate headquarters.

 And I saved the best news of all for last.

-The only reason that I even covered PolarityTE in the first place last year is because I wondered if their hair-bearing damaged skin replacement technology could also be used on balding scalps to replace perfectly normal undamaged skin — for the sole purpose of growing new hair follicles.
-PolarityTE itself has always mentioned on its website that this is an area of interest to them with great potential.
+The only reason that I even covered PolarityTE in the first place last year is because I wondered if their hair-bearing damaged skin replacement technology could also be used on balding scalps.
+In order to replace perfectly normal undamaged skin for the sole purpose of growing new hair follicles.
+PolarityTE has mentioned on its website that this is an area of interest to them with great potential.

 - One of this blog’s readers e-mailed the company last week and got a response suggesting that they would be developing a hair loss related product.
-However, due to the anonymous nature of the comments on this blog, I decided to not take this fact as set in stone for the time being.
+However, due to the anonymous nature of the comments on this blog, I remain cautious.
 I have contacted PolarityTE to verify this potential development.
 I asked them this very question last year, but got no response and hope for better this time.

-Another Potential new Entrant in the Hairy Skin Sector?
+Another new Entrant in the Hairy Skin Sector?